Travel Advisory Service

 How to make an appointment

 Contact us as soon as you can.
-Ideally, your phone consultation should be done at least four to six weeks before departure.
+Ideally, your phone consultation should be done at least 4 to 6 weeks before departure.
 However, even if you are leaving soon, the nurse can help you get needed travel vaccinations and medications.

 To call for an appointment: